abikirkham/the-soul-train/README.md

 - Classes links to classed.html.
 - The sign up page links to contact.html.
 - All blogs can be seen under blogs.html with hidden htmls under the 'Read More' section for the 5 different blogs.
+- Redirection from thank you page goes to 'index.html'.

 All links navigated to the correct pages as expected.